-Ham is traditional for Easter dinner and for Christmas in the United States.
-But, as with all big chunks of meat, many people are intimidated by it.
-After all, a large ham can cost more than $70.00; that alone is enough to scare anyone who wants to serve it hot and juicy.
+Ham is traditional for Easter and for Christmas dinner in the United States.
+But as with all big chunks of meat, many people are intimidated by it.
+After all, a large ham can cost more than $70; that alone is enough to scare anyone who wants to serve it hot and juicy.
 So what's the best way to heat fully cooked ham?

-These hams are delicious cold, but if you want to reheat them, the instructions are on the package.
-Place the ham, cut-side-down, on heavy-duty aluminum foil and wrap the ham thoroughly.
-Or use an oven roasting bag; follow instructions on the bag for preparation.
-Bake in a preheated 325°F oven for 10-14 minutes per pound, or until a meat thermometer registers 140°F. Remove from oven and let sit for 10 minutes before serving.
+Spiral sliced hams are delicious cold, but if you want to reheat them, the instructions are on the package.
+Place the ham cut-side-down on heavy-duty aluminum foil and wrap the ham thoroughly.
+Or, use an oven roasting bag; follow instructions on the bag for preparation.
+Bake in a preheated 325 F oven for 10 to 14 minutes per pound or until a meat thermometer registers 140 F. Remove from oven and let sit for 10 minutes before serving.
 If the ham came with extra glaze, follow the package directions for adding it and cooking the glaze.
-To glaze this type of ham, turn the oven to 400°F, brush the ham with the glaze, and bake for 10-15 minutes until the glaze is browned and bubbling.
+To glaze this type of ham, turn the oven to 400 F, brush the ham with the glaze and bake for 10 to 15 minutes until the glaze is browned and bubbling.
 Let stand for 10 minutes before slicing to serve.

 Hams emerge very moist and tender from the slow cooker.
 Make sure that the ham will fit into your slow cooker.
 Place the ham in the appliance and add the glaze ingredients.
-You can also just add some Coke or Pepsi, chicken broth, or water; about 1 cup will do it.
-Cover and cook on low for 5-8 hours, until ham is thoroughly heated.
-If you want to glaze the ham, place on a broiler pan and cover with glaze; broil 10" from the heat for 10-15 minutes, watching carefully, until glaze is cooked.
+You can also just add some Coke or Pepsi, chicken broth or water; about 1 cup will do it.
+Cover and cook on low for 5-8 hours until ham is thoroughly heated.
+If you want to glaze the ham, place on a broiler pan and cover with glaze; broil 10" from the heat for 10 to 15 minutes, watching carefully until the glaze is cooked.

 The goal is to reheat the ham without drying it out.
 The best way to do this is to place the ham on a rack in a roasting pan.
-Add water to the bottom of the pan and cover the whole thing tightly with foil.
-Bake at 325°F for 18-20 minutes per pound, until a meat thermometer registers 140°F. Unwrap the ham and apply the glaze; increase the heat to 400°F and bake for 15-20 minutes longer until the glaze is burnished.
+Add water to the bottom of the pan and cover it tightly with foil.
+Bake at 325 F for 18 to 20 minutes per pound until a meat thermometer registers 140 F. Unwrap the ham and apply the glaze; increase the heat to 400 F and bake for 15 to 20 minutes longer until the glaze is burnished.

-It's difficult to grill a whole or half ham because the method uses such dry high heat.
-Ham steaks or slices, however, can be wonderful grilled.
+It's difficult to grill a whole or half ham because the method uses such dry high heat; however, ham steaks or slices can be wonderful grilled.
 If you do want to grill a large ham, use the indirect cooking method and make sure that the coals burn down to a gray ash coating before you add the ham.